tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 >- **Languages** Common,Goblin
 >- **Challenge** 4
 >___
->***Arcane Advantage.***.
-Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a damaging spell attack if that target is within 5 feet of an ally of the hobgoblin and that ally isn't incapacitated.
+>***Arcane Advantage.*** Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a damaging spell attack if that target is within 5 feet of an ally of the hobgoblin and that ally isn't incapacitated.
 >
->***Army Arcana.***.
-When the hobgoblin casts a spell that causes damage or that forces other creatures to make a saving throw, it can choose itself and any number of allies to be immune to the damage caused by the spell and to succeed on the required saving throw.
+>***Army Arcana.*** When the hobgoblin casts a spell that causes damage or that forces other creatures to make a saving throw, it can choose itself and any number of allies to be immune to the damage caused by the spell and to succeed on the required saving throw.
 >
->***Spellcasting.***.
-The hobgoblin is a 7th-level spellcaster.
+>***Spellcasting.*** The hobgoblin is a 7th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 It has the following wizard spells prepared:
 >
 >Cantrips (at will): acid splash, fire bolt, ray of frost, shocking grasp
 >